WLun001/landmark-recognition/README.md

 ## Get Started
 - Follow tutorial from [codelabs](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets)
+- Clone the respo from [tensorflow](https://github.com/googlecodelabs/tensorflow-for-poets-2)
-- After done the tutorial, replace the label.image.py from this respo to the cloned respo
+- After done the tutorial, replace the [label_image.py](label_image.py) from this respo to the cloned respo
-- copy the run.py to cloned respo and run
+- copy the [run.ipynb](run.ipynb) to cloned respo and run

 ## File Explanation